Why Trump Is Suddenly Worried About Saving Jobs in China: 6 Theories

 Trump is looking to strike a trade deal with China and avoid the massive tariffs threatened by both sides.
 High-level talks have made little progress in recent weeks, and according to the Washington Post Trump recently asked his advisers what China wants.
 He was told that relaxing ZTE’s punishment was a “prerequisite” to substantive discussions with the Chinese.

 Chinese officials were furious about the penalties put on ZTE, which they viewed as excessive, but the Trump administration had been resisting their calls to back off.
-Dennis Wilder, a former China specialist at the CIA who just met with officials in Beijing, said he was told that the Chinese delegation led by Vice Premier Liu He would not return to Washington for talks without a reprieve for ZTE.
+Dennis Wilder, a former China specialist at the CIA who just met with officials in Beijing, said he was told that the Chinese delegation led by Vice-Premier Liu He would not return to Washington for talks without a reprieve for ZTE.
 Hours after Trump’s tweet it was confirmed that Liu will meet with top administration officials in Washington later this week.

 Sources said Trump doesn’t see easing penalties on ZTE as a major concession, though it doesn’t set the best example for other companies that violate U.S. sanctions.